What To Do When Your Senior Parent Refuses Assisted Living Care

 Emphasize that assisted living isn’t about giving up all their independence; it’s about being there to provide a helping hand if needed.

-Located near beautiful Carolina beaches, Cedar Cove is in close proximity to hospitals, shopping centers, and other amenities.
+Near the quaint village of Shallotte, NC and minutes away from beautiful Carolina beaches, Coastal Pointe is in close proximity to hospitals, shopping centers, and other amenities.
 It has the best of both worlds: a home that is convenient to both recreation and needed services.